ethereum-oasis-op/L2/workitems/l2-transaction-data-fee/l2-transaction-data-fee-v1.0-psd01.md

 ## 4.2 Conformance Levels

+###### L2TFSPECCONFL

 This section specifies the conformance levels of this standard.
 The conformance levels offer implementers several levels of conformance.
 These can be used to establish competitive differentiation.

-This document defines the conformance levels of Layer 2 Transaction Fees as follows:
+This document defines the conformance levels of an L2 Transaction Data Fee as follows:
 * **Level 1:** All MUST requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.
 * **Level 2:** All MUST and SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.
 * **Level 3:** All MUST, SHOULD, and MAY requirements with conditional MUST or SHOULD requirements are fulfilled by a specific implementation as proven by a test report that proves in an easily understandable manner the implementation's conformance with each requirement based on implementation-specific test-fixtures with implementation-specific test-fixture inputs.

-#### **[DX]**
+#### **[D1]**
-A claim that a Layer 2 transaction fee implementation conforms to this specification SHOULD describe the testing procedure used to justify the claim.
+A claim that an L2 Transaction Data Fee conforms to this specification SHOULD describe a testing procedure carried out for each requirement to which conformance is claimed, that justifies the claim with respect to that requirement.

+[[D1]](#d1) Testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.
+Therefore, conformance tests for all requirements can exist, and can be described as required in [[D1]](#d1).

-#### **[RX]**
+#### **[R9]**
-A claim that a Layer 2 transaction fee conforms to this specification at **level 2** or higher MUST describe the testing procedure used to justify the claim.
+A claim that an L2 Transaction Data Fee conforms to this specification at **Level 2** or higher MUST describe the testing procedure carried out for each requirement at **Level 2** or higher, that justifies the claim to that requirement.

+[[R9]](#r9) Testability: Since each of the non-conformance-target requirements in this documents is testable, so must be the totality of the requirements in this document.
+Therefore, conformance tests for all requirements can exist, be described, be built and implemented and results can be recorded as required in [[R9]](#r9).

 -------

 # Appendix A - References
+###### L2TFSPECAPA

 This appendix contains the normative and non-normative references that are used in this document.

 While any hyperlinks included in this appendix were valid at the time of publication, OASIS cannot guarantee their long-term validity.

 ## A.1 Normative References
+###### L2TFSPECAPREFNORM

 The following documents are referenced in such a way that some or all of their content constitute requirements of this document.